maritz/nohm/index.md

   });
 {% endhighlight %}

 #### Finding by Index

 To specify indexes to search for you have to pass in an object as the first parameter.
 There are three kinds of indexes: unique, simple and numeric.
 Unique is the fastest and if you look for a property that is unqiue all other search criterias are ignored.
 You can mix the three search queries within one find call.
 After all search queries of a find() have been processed the intersection of the found IDs is returned.
+To limit/filter/sort the overall res
+{% highlight js %}
+server.use(nohm.connect(
+  // options object
+  {
+  url: '/nohm.js',
+  namespace: 'nohm',
+  exclusions: {
+    User: { // modelName
+      name: [0], // this will ignore the first validation in the validation definition array for name in the model definition
+      salt: true // this will completely ignore all validations for the salt property },
+    Privileges: true // this will completely ignore the Priviledges model }
+}));
-To limit/filter/sort the overall result you have to manually edit the returned array.
+{% endhighlight %}ult you have to manually edit the returned array.

 ##### Finding by simple index

 Simple indexes are created for all properties that have `index` set to true and are of the type 'string', 'boolean', 'json' or custom (behaviour).

 Example: